Savvythelegend/PGDocs/docs/monitoring.md

 ## Auxiliary resources

-!!!
-Important
+:::important
-    These resources are provided for illustration and experimentation, and do not represent any kind of recommendation for your production system
+These resources are provided for illustration and experimentation, and do
+    not represent any kind of recommendation for your production system

 In the [`doc/src/samples/monitoring/`](https://github.com/cloudnative-pg/cloudnative-pg/tree/main/docs/src/samples/monitoring)